anto1282/G-WEB_Fraud_Detection/reports/README.md

 >
 > Answer:

-For local deployment, we used Uvicorn.
-After setting up the environment, the FastAPI app was run locally using the command: "uvicorn api:app --reload".
-The started the application on http://127.0.0.1:8000, where the API could be accessed locally.
+For local deployment, we used Uvicorn to serve the FastAPI app.
+After setting up the environment, we ran the application locally using the command: uvicorn api:app --reload.
+This started the application at http://127.0.0.1:8000, where the API could be accessed and tested locally.

+For cloud deployment, we would follow a similar process, ensuring that the environment is properly configured for the cloud provider.
+Once everything is set up, we would deploy the application using containerized services like Google Cloud Run.
+To invoke the deployed service, a user would call the API using a command such as curl -X POST -F "file=@file.json" <weburl>, replacing <weburl> with the actual cloud URL where the service is hosted.
+127.0.0.1

 ### Question 25